tterb/tterb.github.io/_posts/2017-04-10-jekyll-website-performance.md

 });
 ```

-  This way, a new version of the `analytics.js` file is downloaded on each deployment, rather than utilizing Google's remote file.
+  This way, a new version of the `analytics.js` file is downloaded on each deployment, rather than utilizing Google&rsquo;s remote file.
 Therefore, you should also instead include your local `analytics.js` file in your html.

 <!--------------------------------- Links ------------------------------------->